furfreemi/spring-react-demo/README.md

 To start backend, in the wheelsfree-bff directory: `./gradlew bootRun`

-To start frontend, in the wheelsfree directory: `yarn start`
+To start frontend, in the wheelsfree directory: `npm start`

 Extensions:
 - Currently, when a user selects 'Reserve' on an item, they are redirected to a blank page.
 Implement an endpoint in the BFF so that the application can retrieve item details for the item selected.
 Then, display these details to the user.